exponea/exponea-android-sdk/Documentation/push-notifications.md

 * For Android API level 33+:
   * Show the dialog, return the user's decision (`true`/`false`).
   * In case of previously granted permission, don't show the dialog return `true`.

+#### Require Notification Permission

+On Android 13 and higher, the app may not be able to send normal push notifications, even though a freshly generated token (at application start) is valid, if the user didn't grant permission to receive notifications.

+If your marketing flow strictly requires normal push notifications usage, configure the SDK to track only authorized push tokens by setting [requirePushAuthorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration) to `true`.
+The SDK will track push tokens only if the user granted push notification permission, otherwise the push token will be removed.
+If you leave `requirePushAuthorization` to `false` (the default value), the SDK will track the push token regardless of the user's permission.
+These tokens can only be used to send silent push notifications.

 ## Customization